 Bali food recommendation #3 – Beef rendang

-Beef rendang is one of my favorite dishes.
-It’s actually from the island of Sumatra but I ate it all the time in Bali.
-It’s beef that has a lot of spices and caramelized in a coconut curry sauce.
+Beef rendang is one of my favourite dishes.
+Rendang is originally from the island of Sumatra but I ate it all the time in Bali.
+The dish has a lot of different spices and is caramelized in a coconut curry sauce.
 It’s so good!
-The last place I had a good beef rendang was a restaurant called Biku in Pettitenget near the W Hotel and Spa and Potato Head Beach Bar.
+The last place I had good beef rendang was a restaurant called Biku in Pettitenget near the W Hotel and Spa and Potato Head Beach Bar.

 Bali food recommendation #4 – Nasi Bungkus

 Below is nasi bungkus which means wrapped rice.
 It’s a banana leaf filled with food inside that I would buy from a street vendor near the beach regularly.
 They are then wrapped with either newspaper or brown craft paper.
 Most Balinese eat with their hands but the vendors would often give us a plastic spoon or fork to eat it with.
 It can be filled with anything really.
 Inside my favourite was noodles, yellow rice (harder to find, usually white), omelet and sambal.
 Pretty simple and oh so yummy.
 This cost me $0.50.

 Bali food recommendation #5 – Bakso

 This is bakso or Indonesian meatballs which are similar to Chinese beef balls.
 It is usually served with soup and clear vermicelli noodles and some veggies.
 I got this from a street cart on the way to a wedding up north with my Balinese friends.
 It cost less than a dollar as well.

 And of course, the very well-known satay, which originated in Java, is seasoned skewered grilled meat on sticks with an accompanying sauce, usually peanut in Indonesia.
 Who doesn’t love barbecued meat?
 I love meat on sticks!